Neurogenic bladder is lack of bladder control because of a nerve problem such as a stroke, spinal cord injury, or tumor.

 The primary symptom is urinary incontinence.
 People continually release small amounts of urine.
 Men tend to have erectile dysfunction.
 Some people with spastic neurogenic bladder also need to urinate frequently, often with an urgent need, and need to get up during the night to urinate.
 People with spastic neurogenic bladder may have damage to other nerves that causes weakness, muscle spasms, and/or loss of sensation in the legs.

 Doctors may suspect neurogenic bladder in people with nerve disorders who have incontinence.
 Usually, doctors measure the amount of urine remaining in the bladder after the person urinates (postvoid residual volume) by inserting a catheter into the bladder or using ultrasonography.
-Ultrasonography of the entire urinary tract is also done to detect abnormalities, and some blood tests are done to assess kidney function.
+Ultrasonography of the entire urinary tract is also done to detect abnormalities, and some blood tests are done to assess kidney function (see Imaging Tests of the Urinary Tract).

 Further tests may be needed depending on the person's condition.
 More detailed studies of the urinary tract (for example, cystography, cystoscopy, and cystometrography) may be done to check bladder function or to help determine the duration and cause of neurogenic bladder.